- Home

 The second section displays the statistics about the users.
 It provides a count of total users and information about average sessions per user and daily average users.

-The third section displays the AI Agent responses and agent handovers
+The third section displays the AI agent responses and agent handovers.

-Set up Scripted AI Agent
+Set up scripted AI agent

 Scripted AI agents enhance the no-code agent-building capabilities of the Webex AI Agent Studio platform.
 They enable multiturn conversations, gathering relevant data from customers to perform specific tasks.
 This includes: